 This (and encrypted long term storage in general) is where age has purpose.
 Let's say you use GnuPG as an OpenPGP implementation to encrypt a backup, that backup becomes corrupt and then you use this command line to decrypt it and unarchive it all in one go:

 GnuPG then dumps the unencrypted file, corruption and all, to tar.
 When it hits the end it does an integrity check which would fail with this message:

 Then GnuPG would return an error.

 The issue here is that tar might of had to deal with garbage for input.
 A potentially more serious issue would be if a malicious entity had enough knowledge of the unencrypted backup to allow them to modify files and/or file locations in a purposeful way.
 This might be a concern if you store your backups on a server that is not under your control.

 Age does an integrity check every 64KB along the encrypted stream.
 If the integrity check fails then it does not release the bad 64KB chunk and errors out thus truncating the output.
-This truncation might cause a problem in some cases, but the assumption is that no data is better than bad data.
+This allows an attacker to terminate your process at any point they choose.
+The assumption here is that no data or partial data is better than bad data.

 The solution to the GnuPG bad data and the age truncated data is the same.
 Check the integrity of the input file before attempting to do anything with it.
 I would think this step would be mandatory in a case where there is a possibility that someone might attempt to modify your encrypted file(s).
 A manual integrity check could be as simple as running GnuPG and dumping the output to see if an error message shows up: